National Herbarium of NSW

 5000 sqm (internal); 4600 sqm (external)

-Architectus worked in a collaborative design relationship with two esteemed industry professionals, architect, Richard Leplastrier and landscape architect, Craig Burton.
-Together we explored and researched the nature of the Mount Annan site, the complexity and extensive indigenous history of the region and the functional requirements of herbaria.
+Previously located at the Royal Botanic Garden Sydney for almost 170 years, the construction of the new facility at Mount Annan was critical in protecting the growing collection of over 1.43 million plant specimens essential for informing and making decisions about the conservation and management of our natural environment.
+To execute this project, Architectus worked in a collaborative design relationship with two esteemed industry professionals, architect Richard Leplastrier and landscape architect Craig Burton.
+Together, the team explored and researched the nature of the Mount Annan site, the complexity and extensive indigenous history of the region, and the Herbarium’s functional requirements.

 Through creative collaboration, a joint concept design was developed to secure the preservation of the specimens that underpin vital scientific research and give physical expression to the new Herbarium and its precious contents at the Australian Botanic Garden Mount Annan.

-A key design priority for the National Herbarium of NSW is to provide precise environmental conditions with strict temperature and humidity controls to protect the precious botanical specimens from degradation and insect infestation.
-In addition to this, the new state-of-the-art facility is to be engaging to the public and provide a functional and inspiring place to work.
-Establishing a harmonious balance between these priorities presented a unique challenge.
+The design for the National Herbarium of NSW provides precise environmental conditions with strict temperature and humidity controls protecting the precious botanical specimens from degradation and insect infestation.
+In addition to this, the new state-of-the-art facility provides a functional and inspiring place to work and enables staff to run public tours and transformative learning experiences to engage the community.